top of page

 What Is Echinacea?

-Echinacea is a flowering plant that grows upright and is native to North America, particularly in the central and eastern regions of the continent.
-It has long been used by Native American tribes, and today it is an herbal medicine staple, most famously for immune system stimulation and fighting infections.
+• Echinacea is a flowering plant that grows upright and is native to North America, particularly in the central and eastern regions of the continent.
+Native American tribes have long used it, and today it is a staple herbal medicine, most famously for immune system stimulation and infection-fighting.

 Top Health Benefits of Echinacea